 Figure 2.
 Final priority category results for a selection of crop genepools

 Significant gaps in collections are evident within the great majority of crop genepools .
-The percentage of high priority species for collecting per crop genepool reach up to 100% for banana and plantain, 88% for sorghum and 86% for sweet potato.
+The percentage of high priority species for collecting per crop genepool reach up to 100% for banana and plantain and 88% for sorghum.
 Crop genepools displaying the greatest absolute number of high priority species in need of collecting include cassava, eggplant, mango, breadfruit, potato, almond, apple, and sunflower.

 The global distribution of the CWR of the 81 assessed crop genepools is displayed in Fig 3.
 This species richness map displays the concentration of all assessed CWR species, regardless of final priority category.
 The yellow-orange-red regions indicate geographic areas where very large numbers of CWR species exist, which are largely in the traditionally recognized centers of crop genetic diversity i.e. the “Vavilov Centres”1 (see map2), particularly the Mediterranean and Near East.
 Significant richness of CWR is also seen in a number of regions that are not traditionally recognized as major centers of diversity, such as the eastern United States and northern Australia.